Jogga/niko-website/about.md

 # About

-Nikolas‘ artistic practice is dedicated to portraiture (mostly).
+Nikolas‘ artistic practice is dedicated to portraiture.
 His interest in photography evolved while documenting concerts and portraying artists
 of the independent music scene.
 After an internship as stage designer, he studied
 sculpting & photography in Munich.
 He currently lives and works in Leipzig.